-Kiwi teen missing after escaping on transtasman flight
+Kiwi teen missing after fleeing on transtasman flight

 Her immediate family, who recently moved to Queensland from New Zealand, are worried about Cooper's welfare and question who facilitated her transtasman trip.

-"I think we're still in shock," Leah's Aunty Danielle Waka told the NZ Herald.
+"I think we're still in shock," Leah's aunty Danielle Waka told the NZ Herald.

 "My concern is whoever is funding this has nasty thoughts."